 In 2022 she exhibited in a large international show in Dublin, For the Love of the Master: 25 Artists Fascinated by Piranesi, celebrating the impact of Piranesi on contemporary artists, 300 years after his birth.
 Her work was also included in a major exhibition Impossible Architectures, at the Musée des Beaux-Arts de Nancy, France, from 19 Nov 2022 – 19 Mar 2023.

-Allchurch had a two person exhibition, Anne Desmet RA & Emily Allchurch – Conversations with Buildings, in the Belle Shenkman Room at the Royal Academy of Arts in London from 28 Feb – 20 Aug 2023, and in August to October 2023 she was commissioned by Towner Eastbourne to produce a public artwork, at billboard scale, for the art trail, Following Ravilious – Newhaven Views.
+Allchurch had a two person exhibition, Anne Desmet RA & Emily Allchurch – Conversations with Buildings, in the Belle Shenkman Room at the Royal Academy of Arts in London from 28 Feb – 20 Aug 2023, and in August to October 2023 she was commissioned by Towner Eastbourne to produce a public artwork, Return to Port (after Ravilious), at billboard scale, for the art trail, Following Ravilious – Newhaven Views.
+In Aug 2024, Towner acquired a C-Type print of the artwork for their permanent collection.

 Video: BBC South East News feature on ‘Closer To Home’ – Feb 2023 – 2m 28s >